The blog post today is about how far you can go outside Hà Nội with your 200k bus card.

 He helped me with my Vietnamese, with communicating with other passengers and texting my friend with our updated location so she could meet me at the bus stop in Bắc Ninh.
 So it was a win-win for us both.

 Meanwhile, the question remains: how far can you go with a bus card?
 Can you use it on the new 86 shuttle bus service to the airport?
+(Update: No)

 All I know is that the furthest I have wandered with my bus card is the Chùa trung hậu (pagoda) out towards Vĩnh Phúc.
 This is a No.58 with a change at the Kim Chung roundabout, just after the bridge.
 It’s a big roundabout and difficult to miss.
 Get off and cross the road, go under the flyover and cross the road on the other side.
 The no.63 leaves from in front of some tea stalls on the far side.